 Enter Grassfire, with our innovative and somewhat tongue-in-cheek effort to expose the lunacy called "Carbon Belch Day."
 It was sheer brilliance...

-We decided to invite citizens across the country to pledge to release one, massive carbon belch on one particular day (June 12, 2006).
+We decided to implement an idea originally conceived in the mind of Grassfire friend Doug Mann and invite citizens across the country to pledge to release one, massive carbon belch on one particular day (June 12, 2006).
 So we complied published estimates of equivalent carbon usage to calculate just how much carbon an average American could "belch" on that day by doing sinister and allegedly planet-destroying activities like driving their car, or mowing the lawn, or grilling some steaks.
 And created a website to allow citizens to "pledge" their belch on that day.

 The campaign gained considerable notoriety, including the Neil Cavuto interview above.
 In the interview (at about 1:50 of the video), you will note that when challenged by Cavuto that the campaign was wasteful and costly symbolism, I connected this effort to another "wasteful" campaign -- the Boston Tea Party.
 Of course, the modern Tea Party would emerge the following February, but it is clear that the sentiment behind the idea was already brewing.